Monday, October 21, 2024

 Speaking of institutions, Mortimer's brother Teddy (John Alexander) is still living at home.
 That is to say, President Theordore Roosevelt; Yup, Teddy is convinced he is the former president.
 He's harmless though, ignoring his habit of mistaking stairs for San Juan Hill.
 He busies himself burying all the victims of Yellow Fever as he builds the Panama Canal in the basement.

 As Mortimer looks for some notes, he stumbles across a dead body.
 He naturally assumes Teddy did it, but Aunt Abby (Josephine Hull) and Aunt Martha (Jean Adair) are shocked at the notion.
-After all, they should who they bumped off, right?
+After all, they should know who they bumped off, right?

 Yeah, seems the aunts have been in the habit of luring older men to their home and poisoning them.
 Easing their suffering, they claim.